-In a previous post, we compared Shopify to Corevist Commerce for B2B.
+In a previous post, we compared Shopify to the Corevist Platform for B2B.
 In a nutshell, we found that Shopify didn’t support the functionality that’s essential for manufacturers in a B2B scenario — largely because it doesn’t support deep SAP ERP integration out of the box.
 Manufacturers face a similar challenge here: While SAP Upscale Commerce does support basic ERP integration, it’s not robust enough for the needs of manufacturers.
 (More on that in a moment.)

 Since SAP Upscale Commerce is intended for direct-to-consumer markets, it may be a workable choice for manufacturers who need a low-code D2C eCommerce solution (particularly in the proof-of-concept phase, when you want to minimize cost and risk).

 Of course, selling direct isn’t really a B2B use case for manufacturers.
 It’s actually a variation on B2C.

 So what about true B2B?

 The catch: SAP ERP integration for B2B

 In these cases (e.g., selling to dealers, distributors or other channel partners), the capabilities of SAP Upscale Commerce may not align with the needs of users (or of your organization).
 While Upscale Commerce definitely supports integration with S/4HANA and ECC, it’s worth noting what kind of integration this is.
 As SAP says:

 “The integration with SAP S/4HANA or SAP ERP is achieved using SAP Cloud Integration, which handles the replication of master data from the back ends to SAP Upscale Commerce, and also the replication of sales order details from SAP Upscale Commerce to the back ends.”